jspahrsummers/library-oriented-programming/Library-Oriented Programming.md

 # Use in a **real** project

 ^ ASAP.
-Avoid open sourcing something that you aren't using yourself!
+Avoid open sourcing anything that you aren't using yourself!

+^ It's way too easy to get lost in the weeds, or lose sight of your library's practicality, if you're not applying it yet.

 ---